andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/how-to-create-mocks-and-stubs-in-swift.md

 The process&nbsp;is essentially this (example to follow):

   1. Ensure that the&nbsp;class that you would like to test is designed so that you can substitute your mock for the real one that's used in your class' implementation
-  2. Create an <span class="lang:swift decode:true  crayon-inline ">XCTestCase</span>&nbsp;&nbsp;class with a test function in your unit test project
+  2. Create an `XCTestCase`&nbsp;&nbsp;class with a test function in your unit test project
   3. Within the function body create&nbsp;a _nested_ class
   4. Make the nested class inherit from the real object you're trying to mock / create a method stub for
   5. You can give the nested class a name such as Mock[ObjectName]